1995 Myeong-dong migrant labor protest: Industrial Trainee System

-Working Conditions & Discrimination
+Working conditions and discrimination

 Migrant laborers in South Korea worked under dangerous circumstances.
 Some reported conditions include working long work days with only three hours of sleep; hourly wages below the minimum set by state labor legislation; chronic wage theft; inadequate job instruction, and high rates of workplace injury and accidents.
 Reports also revealed that employers restricted workers from leaving their positions, withheld worker immigration documents, called for immigration raids, as well as physically, verbally, and sexually abused workers.

 Furthermore, many South Koreans viewed migrant laborers as a threat to their ethnic homogeneity, imposing them to further discrimination.

 Overall, migrant workers have been pushed to the lower tier of the labor market.
 From the beginning, they faced social discrimination through being seen as a population of degenerate foreigners.
 With their sensitive immigration status’, being placed in inhumane workplace conditions and having minimal protection of their labor rights, they have been consistently taken advantage of.